danieltantantan/DataStructProj/README.md

 # CS201Proj
 ## How to run
-1. cd into the root folder of the implementation you want to test
+1. cd into the root folder of the implementation you want to test.
+Each folder consist of a compile.bat and run.bat

     Example:
     ```shell